dmarjanovic2724/FitnessApp/README.md

 Apps can perform various functions such as allowing users to follow the exercises program and mark it done.
-Admin can create new exercies, programs, connect program with users, and follow users workout activities
+Admin can create new exercies, edit, delete also programs, connect program with users, and follow users workout activities